Conditional luminosity functions#

 (png)

-This example lets the normalization, characteristic magnitude, and faint-end slope vary with redshift.
+This example lets both component normalizations and slopes vary with redshift.
 The model therefore changes both in amplitude and in shape.
-This is useful when a standard Schechter function is too restrictive, especially for populations whose bright end falls off more gradually.

 import numpy as np